 - Now transfer the two zip files into your device’s internal storage.
 Place the zip file where you can easily locate it.

-- Now reboot into Custom Recovery (like TWRP).
-To boot into TWRP, first turn off your device, then press and hold volume down and power keys at the same time for a few seconds.
+- Reboot into the recovery mode.
+To boot into TWRP, turn off your device, then press and hold volume down and power keys at the same time for a few seconds.

 - After performing the ROM backup, return to the TWRP main menu and tap the Wipe button and select Advanced Wipe.
 Then select Dalvik Cache, System, Data, and Cache.
 Now swipe right the confirm button to proceed.